-You can ask for copies of records and/ or documents; however, please give us two days to get the papers ready.
+You can ask for copies of records and/or documents; however, please give us two days to get the papers ready.
+We have a request for records procedure which may require you to pay a fee for some records.

 DOES STONE BELT KEEP MY PERSONAL INFORMATION PRIVATE?